noppikinatta/scene/README.md

 ### OnArrivaler

-`OnArrivaler.OnArrive` is called when the switched `ebiten.Game` starts and the `Transition` process is complete.
+`OnArrivaler.OnArrival` is called when the switched `ebiten.Game` starts and the `Transition` process is complete.
 For example, when the fade-in is complete.
 This function is useful, for example, to enable player input upon completion of a scene transition.

 ### OnDeparturer